ZigZagJoe/Color30HR-ROM/Readme.md

 Code from C30HR ROM v2.0 AUX.sit for viewing only.
 Includes build utilities source.
 Does include not files with resource fork only, and line endings have been changed to Windows.
 Includes ROM files for both GAM and MAV chips.

 ** This ROM supports booting A/UX with a grayscale setup, without an external monitor attached.
-Note, it is B&W only. **
+Note, it is B&W only while in A/UX.
+External monitor will work normally, if attached. **

 ## C30HR ROM v2.0 Original.sit
 Stuffit 5.5 copy of all source, includes, and binaries required to build a ROM